rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 Unlike library-based automatic differentiation, differentiable programming makes many common runtime errors in machine learning become directly debuggable using LLDB without library boundaries.
-Contrary to library-based approaches, differential operators offered in the `Differentiation` library can be used to take the derivative of functions on any type that conforms to the `Differentiable` protocol, such as `Float`, `SIMD4<Double>`, `Complex<Double>`,
+Also contrary to library-based approaches, differential operators offered in the `Differentiation` library can be used to take the derivative of functions on any type that conforms to the `Differentiable` protocol, such as `Float`, `SIMD4<Double>`, `Complex<Double>`,